Hans-Beerman/NodeStandard/README.md

 **NodeStandard**

-NodeStandard is the base for a different nodes, used at the MakerSpace Leiden, to control different pieces of equipment.
+NodeStandard is the base for different nodes, used at the MakerSpace Leiden, to control different pieces of equipment.
 This repository has the following subdirs:

 - **Drawings:**